Bluefire2/bloo-bot/README.md

 "commandName": {
   "desc": "A quick description of the command", "params": {
+    "parameter1": {
-    "parameter1": "Quick description of this parameter",
+        "desc": "Quick description of this parameter",
+        "type": "The type of the parameter: int, number, string or all" },
+    "parameter2": {
-    "parameter2": "etc etc",
+        "desc": "etc etc"...
     ...
   },
   "fn": "The name of the function in commands.js that implements the command (functionName)",